Empirical-org-Archive/Quill-Writer/Empirical-Integration.md

 your application can access the activity uid, the activity session uid, and the current user of the iframe, aka your application.

+Once you have the required parameters you can make requests to the Empirical-Core.

+To get details about an activity make a `GET /activites/:uid` where uid is your activities unique identifier.
+The UID for now is know to the Quill-Writer developers.
+In the future we will be passed this information.

+In the future, we plan to provide a JavaScript Client Library, and an Angular wrapper that will provide a clean SDK for client applications.